Ogun RTEAN leader denies suspending members from parks – The Sun Nigeria

 Laide Raheem, Abeokuta

-A leader of the Road Transport Employers Association of Nigeria (RTEAN) in Ogun State, Oluomo Akibu Titilayo, has denied suspending some members of the union from partaking in transport activities in motor parks in Ogun East.
+A leader of the Road Transport Employers Association of Nigeria (RTEAN) in Ogun State, Oluomo Akibu Titilayo, has denied suspending any member of the union from partaking in transportation activities in motor parks in Ogun East Senatorial District of the state.

-Akibu, who stated this on Wednesday in Ijebu Ode while speaking with reporters, denied the suspension allegation leveled against his leadership, saying RTEAN activities have been conducted in a fair and transparent manner since Governor Dapo Abiodun assumed office.
+Akibu described the suspension allegation leveled against his leadership as bunkum, saying RTEAN activities have been conducted in a fair and transparent manner since Governor Dapo Abiodun assumed office.

-Some members of the union had on Monday besieged the Police Area Command Office, Igbeba in Ijebu Ode, to protest what they described as their alleged suspension from various parks in the area.
+Some members of the union had on Monday, besieged the Police Area Command Office, Igbeba, Ijebu Ode, to protest their alleged suspension from various parks in the area.

-But speaking with reporters on the development, Akibu, popularly known as Efele, insisted that no legitimate member of the union in the area had been stopped from partaking in union activities across motor parks in Ijebuland.
+But, Akibu, popularly known as Efele, insisted that no legitimate member of the union in the area has been stopped from partaking in union activities across motor parks in Ijebu land.

 Leave a Reply